 Dice is all we do here at Awesome Dice, and as often as we talk about the bad old days of coloring in dice with crayons from the Dungeons & Dragons boxed set, that was actually very recently in the history of dice.
 As it turns out, dice date back about as long as human civilization does, with the earliest dice found in Egyptian tombs and archeological digs in ancient Sumeria.

-Here is a brief timeline of the history of dice.
+Above is a brief timeline of the history of dice along with a map showing you where the historical events took place.
 Below we’ll talk about some of the sources and debunk a couple of the false claims of oldest dice.

 Because we’re big fans of good science here at Awesome Dice, here is the complete list of all dice facts from the History of Dice infographic along with the source for each piece of data.
 After this we’ll address some of the info that didn’t make it into this history, and why: